Some links in this post may be affiliate links

 A look-alike plant but quite different from Philodendron selloum is Monstera deliciosa (Swiss Cheese Plant) whose leaves have holes rather than the seperated lobes in Philodendron selloum.

-As indicated by the American Society for the Prevention of Cruelty to Animals, Lacy Tree Philodendron is toxic to both humans and pets.
+Yes.
+As indicated by the American Society for the Prevention of Cruelty to Animals, Philodendron selloum is toxic to both humans and pets.
 It contains Calcium oxalate crystals which if ingested, can cause burning and swelling in the mouth and throat, vomiting, diarrhea and abdominal pains.
 Keep the plant from the reach of children and pets.

-To care for Lacy Tree Philodendron give it medium to bright indirect light (dappled light), average warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.
+To care for Lacy Tree Philodendron indoors, give it medium to bright indirect light, warmth of 18-260C, humidity of 55-65% and moderately moist, rich, well-drained soil coupled with monthly feeding during the growing season.

-Reduce watering in the cold period (fall and winter) as growth is minimal at this time.
-But do not allow the soil to dry out completely to prevent wilting and drooping leaves.
+Reduce watering in fall and winter as growth is minimal at this time.
+But do not allow the soil to dry out completely to prevent wilting, drooping, yellowing leaves and leaf drop.

 Tree Philodendron cannot tolerate soggy soil.
-Therefore, ensure that the pot has a drainage hole to prevent the soil from getting soggy soil as it can lead to root-rot and death of the plant.
+Therefore, ensure that the pot has a drainage hole and the soil is free-draining to prevent sogginess which can lead to root-rot and death of the plant.

-Use room temperature water to avoid shocking the roots of this tropical plant as it can result in stunted growth.
+Use room temperature water to avoid shocking the roots of this tropical plant as it can result in stunted growth and leaf loss.
 In addition, make sure that the water is chlorine-free to avoid leaf spots, yellowing, leaf drop and plant death.

-Lacy Tree Philodendron grows best in medium to bright indirect light (filtered light).
-Keep it away from hot direct sunlight to prevent scorching of the leaves.
+Lacy Tree Philodendron needs medium to bright indirect light (filtered light); place it near a large, bright, sunless window.
+Keep it away from direct sunlight or instal a light curtain to diffuse the sunrays to prevent scorching of the leaves.

-If the lighting is not adequate, the plant will start stretching, becoming leggy and may drop its leaves.
-Therefore, you may use a grow light to supplement the natural light.
+If the lighting is not adequate, the plant will start stretching, becoming leggy and the leaves may droop.
+Therefore, use a full spectrum grow light to supplement the natural light.

 Regularly turn the pot to ensure that the plant receives light on all sides for uniform growth and avoid leggy and lopsided growth.

-Tree Philodendron likes a humidity of 55-65% to prevent brown leaf edges and tips.
+Tree Philodendron likes a humidity of 55-65% to prevent browning of leaf edges and tips.
 However, it can withstand dry air for short periods of time.

-To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
-Make sure that there is good ventilation to avoid fungal diseases.
+To increase humidity, set the pot on a wet pebble tray, use a cool mist humidifier, group the plants together or grow the plant in a well-lit bathroom, kitchen and other humid areas in the home.
+Make sure there is good ventilation to avoid fungal diseases.

-Feed your Lacy Tree Philodendron every 4 weeks during the growing season with a balanced water-soluble fertilizer for lush growth.
-Avoid too much fertilizer as it can lead to leggy growth.
+Feed your Lacy Tree Philodendron with a balanced, water-soluble fertilizer every 4 weeks in spring and summer to promote a lush growth.
+Avoid too much fertilizer as it can lead to leggy growth and yellowing.

 Do not feed in the cold season (fall and winter) as growth is minimal at this time and feeding at this time can lead to fertilizer burn and death of the plant.

-The best soil for Lacy Tree Philodendron should be a slightly acidic to neutral (PH 5.5 to 7.5), aerated, and well-draining soil to prevent root rot and compaction.
-A mix of 50% potting soil, 30% peat moss or coconut coir, and 20% perlite or orchid bark is perfect.
-Soils designed for aroids are also ideal for this plant.
+The best soil for Lacy Tree Philodendron should be a slightly acidic to neutral (PH 5.5 to 7.5), aerated and well-draining soil to prevent root rot and compaction.
+A blend of 50% potting soil, 30% peat moss or coconut coir, and 20% perlite or orchid bark is perfect.

 Repot Lacy Tree Philodendron every 2-3 years during the growing period.
 Use a pot that is 1 size larger than the current one.
 Ascertain that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.

-Use a heavy container to prevent the Tree Philodendron from toppling over as it can become top-heavy.
+Use a heavy container to prevent the plant from toppling over as it can become top-heavy.
 Check out these ceramic pots with drainage holes on Amazon.

 Pruning Lacy Tree Philodendron involves: